colinhacks/zod/deno/lib/README.md

 import { z } from from "https://deno.land/x/zod@v3.16.1/mod.ts"
 ```

-> The rest of this README assumes you are using NPM and importing directly from the `"zod"` package.
+> The rest of this README assumes you are using npm and importing directly from the `"zod"` package.

 ## Basic usage